-4. CONCLUSION

-The volume table developed will be useful in giving an estimate of the quantity of wood or timber available in the Pinus Caribaea plantation at a given time and can also help managers to monetize their plantations.
-The volume model and local volume table developed is to be applied on the Pinus Caribaea plantation in the study area only.
-Finally, it is suggested that researchers work on some other species in area J4 and other locations to prepare more comprehensive volume tables.
+4. CONCLUSION This developed volume table is a valuable tool for estimating the quantity of wood or timber available in the Pinus caribaea plantation at any given time.
+This tool is not only essential for forest managers aiming to monetize their plantations but also for making informed decisions regarding forest management and planning.
+The volume model and the local volume table are specifically designed for application within the Pinus caribaea plantation in the study area, ensuring accuracy and relevance to the local condition.

 REFERENCES